MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/safe-links.md

 - Users are signed in using their work or school accounts.
 For more information, see [Sign in to Office](https://support.microsoft.com/office/b9582171-fd1f-4284-9846-bdd72bb28426).

 You configure Safe Links protection for Office 365 apps in the global settings for Safe Links, not in Safe Links policies.
-But, in order for Safe Links protection for Office 365 apps to be applied, the user who opens the Office document and clicks the link must be included in an active Safe Links policy.
+The protection is applied to all users in the organization who are licensed for Defender for Office 365, regardless of whether the users are included in active Safe Links policies or not.

 The following Safe Links settings are available for Office 365 apps: